-The Boulder Brush Facilities would be located within the approximately 500-acre Boulder Brush Corridor within approximately 2,000 acres of leased private lands.
-Approximately 200 acres of land within the Boulder Brush Corridor would be disturbed with the implementation of the Boulder Brush Facilities.
-With the exception of the incoming and outgoing connection lines that connects the 500-kV switchyard to the Sunrise Powerlink, which would be constructed, owned, and operated by SDG&E, the Boulder Brush Facilities are subject to MUP requirements from the County for construction and operation.
+The Boulder Brush Facilities would be located within the approximately 320-acre Boulder Brush Corridor within approximately 2,200 acres of leased private lands.
+Approximately 130 acres of land within the Boulder Brush Corridor would be disturbed with the implementation of the Boulder Brush Facilities.
+With the exception of the incoming and outgoing connection lines that connects the 500 kV switchyard to the Sunrise Powerlink, which would be constructed, owned, and operated by SDG&E, the Boulder Brush Facilities are subject to Major Use Permit requirements from the County for construction and operation.
 Because the incoming and outgoing connection lines would be constructed by SDG&E, they are subject to the requirements of the California Public Utilities Commission's General Order 131-D.

 The Boulder Brush Facilities would be located in the McCain Valley area of the unincorporated County, north of the community of Boulevard and I-8.
 Regional access would be provided by I-8.
 Local access would be provided by Ribbonwood Road.
-The private properties through which Boulder Brush Facilities would extend currently consist of largely undeveloped ranch land, a portion of which is grazed by cattle and a portion of which is used by off-road recreational vehicles.
-The affected parcels are surrounded by the following uses: existing nearby wind turbine facilities

-(Kumeyaay Wind, which is located on the Reservation, and Tule Wind, located 1 mile to the west, north and east of the Boulder Brush Facilities), transmission infrastructure (Sunrise Powerlink), and a small number of rural residential homes.
-The Sunrise Powerlink crosses the northeast portion of these parcels.
-The Kumeyaay Wind facilities are located to the west and Tule Wind facilities are located to the west, north, and east of the Boulder Brush Facilities.
+Land within the Boulder Brush Boundary currently consists of largely undeveloped ranch land, a portion of which was historically grazed by cattle and a portion of which is used by off-road recreational vehicles.
+The affected parcels are surrounded by the following uses: existing nearby wind turbine facilities (Kumeyaay Wind, which is located on the Reservation, and Tule Wind, located 1 mile to the west, north and east of the Boulder Brush Boundary), transmission infrastructure (Sunrise Powerlink), and a small number of rural residential homes.
+The Sunrise Powerlink crosses the northeast portion of the Boulder Brush Boundary.